Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 ### Refusal of Call
 Yahaira is briefed for her first mission with Makkusu and learns that she is not just fighting Cybervators instead of Cyber.Beast realizing that she is fighting in a war no longer wants any part of it.
 She says that it is not what she signed up for.

+  - Yaharia is told the gladiator like event is only a cover for the war.
+They explain some of the backstory for the reason behind the war

   - Yaharia is told that she has no other option.

 ### Meeting the Mentor